Demisexual: Signs and Relationship Tips For Demisexual People 2023

 Demisexuality[1] is on the asexual spectrum, which means a demisexual person does feel sexual attraction and has some interest in sex, but only if there is an emotional bond.

 Demisexuals may struggle to navigate modern dating culture because they don’t participate in “hook-up” culture and they aren’t sexually attracted to people in the traditional sense.
+This is because demisexuals are not interested in casual sex with people they don’t know or have a (non-physical) connection with.

+You don’t experience sexual attraction[2] unless there is a strong emotional connection.
 For many demisexuals, puberty can be a very confusing time.
-When friends and peers are hanging posters of celebrities or making lists of the hottest boys or girls in school, most demisexuals either play along or stay silent.
+When friends and peers hang posters of celebrities or make lists of the hottest boys or girls in school, most demisexuals either play along or stay silent.

 This is because a person who identifies as demisexual doesn’t feel a sexual attraction to someone that they don’t know, like celebrities or strangers on the train.

 If you are demisexual, you may find it confusing when friends talk about their love interests and only describe a list of physical traits.
+How can they feel so much about primary sexual attraction from well-defined muscles or a beautiful smile?

 You are more likely to be sexually attracted to someone only after you have spent time getting to know them, their personality, and their character.